Careers in Hong Kong

 HSBC in two minutesWe support businesses to trade and grow and help people to manage their money.
 Watch this short animation to find out more about us.

 Be part of our customer service teams across Hong Kong.

 Asia Wealth Management

 Find out about our growing wealth management teams.

 Careers in Insurance

-Join our fast-growing team of specialists.
+Join our fast-growing team of specialists at HSBC Life.

 HSBC is helping girls and young women develop tech skills through a new partnership.